AdaGold/full-stack-inspiration-board/additional-features.md

-# Stretch Goals
+# Additional Features

-As a team, decide on one stretch goal from each layer.
+As a team, decide on one additional feature from each layer.

-Implementing the stretch goal is lower priority than implementing the project requirements.
+Implementing these additional features is of lower priority than implementing the project requirements.

-## Front-end Stretch Goals
+## Front-end Features

 - Use React Router
 - Allow the user to select how to sort the cards between these options: